Diploma in Environment (30 credits)

 - fulfill all program requirements for the Environment Diploma;

 - fulfill all degree requirements for the Environment Diploma, as provided in the the University's 'Programs, Courses, and University Regulations' e-Calendar; and,

-- achieve grades of C or better in all courses.
+- earn a grade of C or higher in all courses.